jappeace/methods-homework/multiagentsystems/questions.md

 and Georgeff and Karo surpassed Cohen and Levesque, remembering the intelligent agents course)

 #Bargaining
-Would it be possible to send a strategy as a message?
-If so would it be possible for agents to lie about these strategies?
-So in essence create a strategy that involves lying about what you're going to do.
-And then also make it possible to send that strategy but then use the initial strategy.
-So you send a strategy in which you say you're gonna send a strategy which won't be your real strategy.
-But then you go on and using that not real strategy.
-How could you analyse such a strategy?

 At 15.3, I don't quite see how this will scale up to more than 2 agents?
 Would it just be a tree like form of sharing? or will there be one task manager?
 How does the flowchart go, for example: some tasks arrive at an agent.
-Then that agent will start negotating with all other agents?
+Then that agent will start negotiating with all other agents?

 At 15.3.3 Could you give a better example of how hidden tasks work?
-I mean I understand decoy tasks, the agent just sais he has something else to do because he's lazy.
-But I don't understand where the utility comes from in the hidden taks example
+I mean I understand decoy tasks, the agent just says he has something else to do because he's lazy.
+But I don't understand where the utility comes from in the hidden tasks example

 #Arguing
+Stamping ones feet seems like a rather ineffective method of argumentation.
+Can you give me some examples of how this would be effective (the visceral mode)?
+It sounds like a stupid question, but maybe the example is wrong could you give a better example of the visceral mode?

+Humans will often resort to wrong argumentation methods: Such as argumentum ad hominem or argumentum ad verecundiam.
+Is it possible to model these kind of arguments with help of Dung style for example?
+It would be funny if you could create some agents that try to resolve conflicts by calling each other names.